FPWA-FiscalPolicy/NYC_Funds_Tracker/Code/Download data/Read me before downloading.md

 ## Notes:
 1. Revenue data has column "Fiscal year" and "Budget fiscal year".
-We use "Budget fiscal year" as the data selection criterion.
+We use "Fiscal year" as the data selection criterion.

+2. Remove Closing Classification Names = "Old Accounts left in the Previous Year" and "Collected Unearned Revenue".

-2. For budget data, we use ‘Committed Budget’, which is the sum of ‘Pre-Encumbered’, ‘Encumbered’, ‘Accrued Expense’, ‘Cash Payments’ and ‘Post Adjustments’.
+3. ‘Committed Budget’= sum of ‘Pre-Encumbered’, ‘Encumbered’, ‘Accrued Expense’, ‘Cash Payments’ and ‘Post Adjustments’.